Click image to see larger map

-The cameras and ramp meters along the 11-mile stretch of Interstate 5 between Marvin Road in Lacey and Berkeley Street in Lakewood allow WSDOT to manage traffic demand.
+The cameras and ramp meters along the more than 16-mile stretch of Interstate 5 between Marvin Road in Lacey and SR 512 in Lakewood allow WSDOT to manage traffic demand.
 From a central traffic management center WSDOT staff use the camera images to keep apprised of state highways.

 The images are used to call out emergency personnel, report traffic conditions through highway signs and radio messages, and monitor flow.
 They are the same images you can use to know before you go.

 Ramp meters manage traffic demand by controlling the number of cars that merge onto I-5 when congestion is heavy.
 This will help keep mainline I-5 moving.